open/close all folders

 - In the South Park episode "Hell on Earth 2006", Ted Bundy, Jeffrey Dahmer, and John Wayne Gacy have to deliver a cake shaped like a life-sized Ferrari to Satan for his Halloween Party.
 They end up accidentally destroying the cake and killing each other whilst they try to bake a new one.

-- Averted in the Curious George TV show episode "Special Delivery Monkey."
+- Curious George TV show episode "Special Delivery Monkey."
 Chef Pisgetti forgets to bring a pie to a meeting with prospective clients.
 George delivers it in perfect condition, narrowly avoiding disasters along the way.
-Then subverted when the chef promptly shoves the pie in another man's face.
+Then the chef promptly shoves the pie in another man's face.
 "When you order from Pisgetti's, we guarantee that your pie in the face gag will never fall flat!"
 He's cheered by the prospective clients, who are clowns.

-- The Simpsons invoked this trope as part of a scam played by Homer and Bart.
+- Invoked as part of a scam played by Homer and Bart.
 Bart portrayed a blind kid with a cake for his deaf sister (really just a frosted throw pillow) and stood next to someone so they would knock it over.
 Then Homer stepped in and threatened the mark to pay them for the "cake".

 - In "500 Keys", Homer buys a cake at a store specializing in wedding cakes from cancelled weddings.
 He is determined to get it home safely, leading to some reckless driving.

 - In "Chief of Hearts", Homer accidentally puts himself on Red Alert, so he and Chief Wiggum change the warning from a picture of Homer to Moe.
 Cut to Moe surrounded by angry townspeople while carrying a cake.

 - My Little Pony: Friendship Is Magic: